 Once you have successfully pushed your code your application will start running.
 To start using application, open application portal URL as shown in the image given below.

 Tenant Admin

-To start using the system as Super Admin, user must follow the steps given below:
+To start using the system login as a Tenant Admin, user must follow the steps given below: